LeeHolmes/CSharpNeuralNetwork/README.md

 # CSharpNeuralNetwork
-Exploration of neural networks in C# - this example learns the "NAND" function
+Exploration of neural networks in C# - this example learns various binary functions:
+NAND, and XOR.